mvolkmann/blog/src/rust.md

 on performance or the amount of machine code that is generated.
-One example is the use of generic functions that are compiled to separate versions for each concrete type used with them which eliminates the need for runtime dynamic dispatch.
+One example is the use of generic functions that are compiled to separate versions for each concrete type used with them which eliminates the need for runtime dynamic dispatch (referred to as "monomorphism").

 **Control over number sizes:**